EdmundBenedict/lordcephei.github.io/pages/cl_general.md

    (chosen to be **~** in this text; the delimiter actually taken is the first character after **wden**)

-   At present, there is no capability to interpolate the smoothed density to an arbitrary plane, so you are restricted to choosing a plane that has points on the mesh.

    To comply with this restriction, all three groups of numbers may be given sets of integers.
 Supposing